mythril-forge/homebrew-classes/docs/character/chocolate/class/bard/valor.md

 ## Extra Attack
 Starting at 6th level, you can attack twice, instead of once, whenever you take the Attack action on your turn.

-## Bard College feature
-At 14th level, you gain a feature from your Bard College.

 ## Battle Magic
 At 14th level, you have mastered the art of weaving spellcasting and weapon use into a single harmonious act.

+In place of a weapon attack, you can cast one spell of 1st-level or higher with a casting time of 1 action.

+## Cantrip Caster
-When you use your action to cast a bard spell, you can make one weapon attack as a bonus action.
+Also at 14th level, you can use a bonus action to cast a cantrip with a casting time of 1 action.

+Alternatively, you can forego one weapon attack to cast a cantrip with a casting time of 1 action.

+Once you use this feature, you must finish a short or long rest before you can use it again.